What are reproductive and birth outcomes?

 - Talk with your doctor or other healthcare provider about the use of progesterone treatment if you had a previous preterm birth.

-Reproductive and birth outcomes we track:
+Reproductive and birth outcomes Oregon Environmental Public Health Program tracks:

 Preterm births are when a baby is born before the 37thcompleted week of pregnancy (gestation).